 - They felt a little bit hollow at impact (didn’t impact performance).

 Overall, one of the better irons on the market that won’t break the bank.
-Check the price on Amazon.
+No products found..
 Here’s a demo video:

 #2: Taylormade M6 Irons